Digital Trends

 Digital Trends is a Portland, Oregon-based tech news, lifestyle, and information website that publishes news, reviews, guides, how-to articles, descriptive videos and podcasts about technology and consumer electronics products.
 With offices in Portland, Oregon, New York City, Chicago, and other locations, Digital Trends is operated by Digital Trends Media Group, a media company that also publishes Digital Trends Español, focusing on Spanish speakers worldwide, and a men's lifestyle site The Manual.

 The site offers reviews and information on a wide array of products that have been shaped by technology.
 That includes consumer electronics products such as smartphones, video games and systems, laptops, PCs and peripherals, televisions, home theater systems, digital cameras, video cameras, tablets, and more.

 According to third-party web analytics provider SimilarWeb, the site received over 40 million visits per month As of June 2018.
 From 2014 to 2021, Digital Trends' editorial team was led by Editor-in-chief Jeremy Kaplan and guided by Co-founders Ian Bell and Dan Gaul.
-Kaplan left the site in May of 2021.
+Kaplan left the site in May 2021.
 The website's About Us page lists former Mobile Section Editor Andrew Martonik as "interim editor in chief."